Atotonilco El Grande

 Atotonilco El Grande is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
-The municipal seat lies at Atotonilco El Grande (municipality).
 The municipality covers an area of 426.6 km2.

 As of 2005, the municipality had a total population of 23,823.

+History

+In prehispanic times, Atotonilco was an Otomi settlement, though there were also some Nahuas.
+Atotonilco was a city-state that had subject towns, of which Acatlán and Huasca de Ocampo (then known as Cuachquezaloyan) were the major two.
+Maguey was an important resource of the region.
+Atotonilco was conquered by Moctezuma I, and became the center of a tributary province which grew with later conquests, including Tulancingo.
+It offered mantas, warrior costumes, and staple foods as tribute to the Aztecs.